-If one of your colleagues breaks a leg then there is sufficient evidence that there is something wrong and s/he may need a helping hand.
-However Stress is invisible and suffers usually suffer alone.
+STRESS is invisible so how can you tell if someone is suffering?
+If one of your colleagues breaks a leg then there is sufficient evidence that there is something wrong and s/he may need a helping hand..
 If a colleague is stressed at home due to a relationship breakdown or bereavement, s/he will bring those feelings to work but may choose not to talk about them.
-How then can you tell if someone is suffering from stress?
+How then can you tell if s/he needs help?

-If the work climate is stressful then it may be easier to talk about but some people worry more than others, some people cope better than others so how can you tell who is coping and who is not?
+If the work culture and climate is stressful then it may be easier to talk about it as everyone is stressed, but some people worry more than others, and some people cope better than others so how can you tell who is coping and who is not?

 - Reduction in output or productivity.